 Stress, Rest, and Relaxation

-While you are trying to get pregnant, try to relax and be as stress-free as possible.
+While you are trying to get pregnant, try to relax and reduce stress as much as possible.
 Ask your doctor or midwife about techniques to reduce stress.
 Get plenty of rest and relaxation.
 This may make it easier for you to become pregnant.

 Gregory KD, Ramos DE, Jauniaux ERM.
 Preconception and prenatal care.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 6.

 Hobel CJl, Williams J. Antepartum care.
-In: Hacker N, Gambone JC, Hobel CJ, eds.
+In: Hacker NF, Gambone JC, Hobel CJ, eds.
 Hacker & Moore's Essentials of Obstetrics and Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier; 2016:chap 7.